Carbon-Chain Chemistry in the Interstellar Medium: Development of Carbon-Chain Chemistry

 \subsubsection{Pure carbon chains - C$_n$}

-All pure linear carbon chains are indicated as C$_n$ ($n >1$).
+All pure linear carbon-chain species are indicated as C$_n$ ($n >1$).
 The electronic ground state of all these species is singlet, and they do not have a permanent dipole moment (see Table \ref{tab:quant}).
 Hence, they do not show rotational transitions, and so are not detectable via rotational transitions using radio observations.
-Instead, they show emission in the infrared domain through their vibration-rotation transitions, and so far three chains ($n=2, 3, 5$) are astronomically detected from this group (see Section \ref{sec:2_0}).
-In diffuse and translucent environments, C$_2$ formation starts with the reaction of $\rm{C^{+} + CH \rightarrow C_2^{+}+ H}$, followed by a series of hydrogen abstraction reactions and dissociative recombination reactions that yield C$_2$ via several channels \citep[][and reference therein]{welty13}.
-C$_3$ is formed via a dissociative recombination reaction of C$_3$H$^+$, though neutral–neutral reactions (e.g., C + C$_2$H$_2$ ) may also contribute (Roueff et al. 2002).
+Instead, they show emission in the infrared domain through their rotational-vibrational transitions, and so far three chains ($n=2, 3, 5$) are astronomically detected from this group (see Table \ref{tab:quant}).
+In diffuse and translucent environments, C$_2$ formation starts with the reaction of $\rm{C^{+} + CH \rightarrow C_2^{+}+ H}$ (see Fig.\,\ref{fig:route}), followed by a series of hydrogen abstraction reactions and dissociative recombination reactions that yield C$_2$ via several channels \citep[][and reference therein]{welty13}.
+C$_3$ is formed via a dissociative recombination reaction of C$_3$H$^+$ that can also produce CCH (Fig.\,\ref{fig:route}), though neutral–neutral reactions (e.g., C + C$_2$H$_2$) may also contribute to the formation of C$_3$ \citep{roueff2002c3}.